deric/clueminer-demo/README.md

 Simple showcase of clustering algorithms on 2D datasets.

-This project depends on modules from Clueminer repository.
+This project depends on modules from Clueminer repository (not yet on Maven central).

 ## How to run